c-zhenhao/c-zhenhao/README.md

 - 🤔 I'm currently in Sem 2 Master of Computing in NUS.
-I was formerly in investment research but pivoted to tech after realising I enjoyed coding and automation more than finance.
+I was formerly in investment research but pivoted to tech after realising I enjoyed coding, solving problems more than finance.
 Lowkey regretting it but now I'm blending all these knowledge together with AI.

 - 🥞 I have some experience working on the following stacks:
     - PHP (Hack) @ Meta